vermaabhay734/simple-clock/README.md

 # Python Digital Clock

+It is a normal digital clock which is developed in python language.
 You have to install python in your machine then only you can acess this clock.

 Type python ./clock.py command in terminal for run this clock in your machine.
 OR
 Another way is just double click on the exe file then program will run succesfully.

-# Python Digital Clock

-It is a normal digital clock which is made in python language.

 ## Technologies